 Busy times here at PADT, so three articles have gone out in the Phoenix Business Journal that we have not highlighted here on the Blog.
 Without further comment, here are the last three articles published:

 A lot of effort can go into marketing a technology company, and every once in a while you hit marketing gold, and you see real revenue from your efforts.
 Revenue you would not have otherwise seen.
 Over the years, when we have hit gold, we executed on the “2 key steps to achieving marketing gold.”
+To bosst your marketing for the business Get Goose Bumps.

 “It’s not about the Nail”